-"All of the previous inductees in this pantheon of rock are like a constellation of stars in the night sky.
+"We've been saying for years that this really wasn't a big deal.
+Turns out, it kinda is!""All of the previous inductees in this pantheon of rock are like a constellation of stars in the night sky.
 Among them, we are one tiny point of light.
 Shaped like a maple leaf."

-- Neil gave a very well-written, eloquent speech.
-Geddy gave a much more casual but still gracious speech.
+- Neil gave a very well-written, eloquent speech, followed by a more casual but still gracious one from Geddy.
 Alex did this.
 While mostly done to be funny (which it was), it was also a very obvious dig at the Hall.
 He pulls "notes" out of his jacket towards the end, which seems to indicate he was going to make a proper speech, but decided not to... after all, the hall decided they weren't worthy of being inducted for 14 years.
 Why should he feel they were worthy of a real speech?